Rubiks37/rankingbot/README.md

 * integrated homework bot (add/remove albums for you/others to listen to)
 * added autocomplete integration with spotify
 * added spotify compatibility with /add and /cover commands
-* fix the issue of having multiple album/eps of the same name in the database, it should be much more friendly to that
-* added album_master, which stores cover image urls from spotify api and also allows for less stupidness when getting album names for all commands that require it

 ### To add list in the future

 ---
-* complete reorganization to increase readability
 * allow for commands to change settings
 * /help command
 * add an undo feature